Security-Onion-Solutions/securityonion-docs/removing-a-node.rst

 Salt
 ----

-You can remove a node from salt by going to :ref:`administration` and then Grid Members.
+You can remove a node from salt by going to :ref:`administration` --> Configuration --> Grid Members.
 Find the Grid Member you would like to remove, click the REVIEW button, and then click the DELETE button.

 Grafana
 -------